コンテンツにスキップ

 Venue: Yokohama Museum of Art Circular Forum

-Artists on stage: Kouseki Ono, Mao Kodama
+Artists featured: Kouseki Ono, Mao Kodama

 Interviewer: Shintaro Matsunaga (Chief Curator, Yokohama Museum of Art)

-Exhibition period: Until September 24, 2018 (Monday, Shinkyu)
+Period: Until Monday, September 24, 2018 (substitute holiday)

 Venue: Yokohama Museum of Art